How to Implement Inclusive Education

 Every day around the world many children are unable to join schools and sit in the same classes as their neighbours and friends.
 The reason they are unable to do so could be poverty, language, race, gender or disability.
 This is where inclusive education and schools step in.
 Where there is no separation between general education and special, and everyone has an equal opportunity to learn together.
 Teachers and teaching assistants are responsible to ensure and maintain an inclusive classroom.
 It is important to recognise patterns and behaviours that make learners uncomfortable even if it is coming from their teacher.
 You can become a teaching assistant by doing the primary teaching course which will easily let you get into teaching.

 A healthy society is responsible to ensure that each child gets support from the community to learn and develop and go to a school which welcomes them.
 When students learn together regardless of their differences, society benefits as a whole.
 As a trainer, you must ensure that you are qualified in your specialist area and be confident about teaching students with learning difficulties.
 You can do the Inclusive Practice CPD course which will enable you to implement it in your classroom.
-If you choose to opt for primary teaching, the teaching assistant training course online enables you to become a certified trainer in your specialist area.
+If you choose to opt for primary teaching, the teaching assistant training course online enables you to acquire theoretical knowledge of primary teaching in your specialist area.
 If you want to teach in the FE or HE sector, you can do the DTLLS teaching course with optional units focused on special education and inclusive teaching.
 The Level 5 DET course along with specialised modules will give you the required knowledge to help you get a stronghold on your inclusive teaching practices.

 What is inclusive education?

 Inclusive education is making it possible for students with diverse need to learn along with other children.
 It enables students with diverse backgrounds and needs to become the part of the school like any other student.
 No student is barred from education because of their needs.

 Why is inclusive education important?